-People who have been involved with the criminal justice system often face many obstacles as they try to find jobs, housing, and other necessities.
+People who have been involved with the criminal justice system often face obstacles in finding jobs, housing, and other necessities.
 The support of family and friends is an invaluable part of making reentry work.
-Some may also find assistance from mentors, a faith community, or support groups.
+Some may also find assistance from mentors, faith communities, or support groups.
 Whether you are looking for help for yourself or someone you know, there are many resources to aid you.

 Information and Referral

 - Call 2-1-1 or visit the 2-1-1 website for information and referrals to services in our community.